• Skip to primary navigation

 Specialty: Internal Medicine

-Dr. Susan Rogers, president of Physicians for a National Health Program, is recently retired from Stroger Hospital of Cook County, but continues as a volunteer attending hospitalist and internist there.
-While at Stroger Hospital, she was co-director of medical student programs for the Department of Medicine and received numerous teaching awards from medical students and residents.
-She is an Assistant Professor of Medicine at Rush University, where she continues to be an active member of the Committee of Admissions.
+Dr. Susan Rogers, immediate past president of PNHP, is recently retired from Stroger Hospital of Cook County, where she now serves as a volunteer attending hospitalist and internist.
+While at Stroger Hospital, she was co-director of medical student programs for the Department of Medicine and received numerous teaching awards.
+She is an assistant professor of medicine at Rush University, where she serves on the Committee of Admissions.

 Dr. Rogers received her medical degree from the University of Illinois College of Medicine and completed her residency at Cook County Hospital, where she served an additional year as Chief Resident.
-She is a national board member of Physicians for a National Health Program and a past co-president of Health Care for All Illinois.
-She previously was Medical Director of the Near North Health Service Corp, a FQHC in Chicago, and remained on their board for many years after she left her directorship there.
-Dr. Rogers is a Fellow of the American College of Physicians, and a member of the National Medical Association.
+She previously was medical director of the Near North Health Service Corp, a FQHC in Chicago.
+Dr. Rogers is a fellow of the American College of Physicians, and a member of the National Medical Association.
+A longtime advocate of health care justice and racial equity, Dr. Rogers has testified before Congress and spoken to both medical and community audiences around the country.

 • Go to Next Page »